Yenthe666/Odoo_Samples/README.md

   ```
     <field name="currency_id_invoices"/>
   ```

+<h3>Module statusbar_demo</h3>
+This module is a new module, from scratch, which creates a new model (statusbar.demo) and new views.
+This module will learn you how to create a statusbar (selection) and how to handle different states and writing on the current record.
+You will learn how to add buttons, how to trigger functions and how to change the state of your record.

 <h3>Module upload_images</h3>
-This module is a new module, from scratch which creates a new model (upload_images.tutorial), a new report (report_images.xml) and a new menu_item named 'Images' under Sales.
+This module is a new module, from scratch, which creates a new model (upload_images.tutorial), a new report (report_images.xml) and a new menu_item named 'Images' under Sales.
 In this new menu item you can upload images in multiple sizes and you will see a new report detail here.
 With this report you will see the image printed in multiple sizes.

 <h3>Module web_widget_color</h3>
 This module adds a colour picker widget to Odoo.
 The picker itself is inspired on the <a href="http://jscolor.com">jsColor </a> library.